reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

     };
 ```
 Here we have defined a route with a JMS queue as a source and a file endpoint as a destination by using the `RouteBuilder` class.
 The [RouteBuilder](https://www.javadoc.io/doc/org.apache.camel/camel-core/3.0.0-M2/org/apache/camel/builder/RouteBuilder.html) class creates routing rules using the DSL.
-Instances of RouteBuilder are added to the CamelContext.
+Instances of `RouteBuilder` class are added to the Camel context.

 The same route defined using Spring XML DSL looks like this :
 ```xml